ryanbloom/social-layer-mobile/README.md

 A React Native mobile app for the Social Layer event management platform.
 This app allows users to discover events, manage their RSVPs, view event calendars, and interact with the community.

+Note: the app, including this README, was created almost entirely by Claude Code with minimal human oversight.

 ## Features

 - **Event Discovery**: Browse and search for upcoming events